Student Loan Repayment

 Are you starting to wonder how much your student loan repayment amount will be?
 Concerned that you won’t be able to afford that and your normal everyday expenses?
 Don’t worry the financial aid department is here to help!
 Student loan repayment doesn’t have to be scary.
 Our goal is to help you make good financial decisions and stay out of default .
 Don’t be afraid to ask questions and ask for help!

 Here are some helpful online tools to determine how much you will owe and to help determine what repayment plan is best for your situation.

 - Exit Counseling will help you understand your rights and responsibilities as a student loan borrower and is required if you are attending less than half time.

 - You can review your loans and review repayment options

 - National Student Loan Data System (NSLDS)

 - If you don't know who services or holds your loans, use the free Loan Locator service.

 If, at any time during repayment, you find you are having financial difficulties, do not ignore your student loans!
-Call SALT representatives toll-free at 1.855.469.2724 to discuss your options.
+Call your loan servicer to discuss your options.
 They are there to help you through any tough times.